About this document

 Note

-For the first time setup, provide values for all prompts.
-In the subsequent runs, only the encryption key is mandatory.
-The encryption key provided in subsequent runs should be the same as the one provided during the first-time setup.
+The encryption key provided in subsequent runs, should be the same as the one provided during the first time setup.
 To change other configuration values in the subsequent runs, provide a new value for the same.

 Once all required details are provided, logs similar to the following will be displayed: